-Everyone must contribute to reduce the ecological footprint.
+Everyone must contribute to reducing the ecological footprint.
 We do this by efficiently reducing our environmental impact and the use of raw materials and energy.
-In addition, we also take care for the people.
+In addition, we also take care of people.

 On our site in Emelgem, we have our own installation that treats wastewater to the quality of surface water.
-Once the water meets the discharge standard, it may be discharged in the stream directly behind the brewery.
-The installation purifies up to 1,700 cubic meters of water every week.
+Once the water meets the discharge standards, it may be discharged in the stream directly behind the brewery.
+The installation purifies up to 1,700 cubic metres of water every week.

 We possess the FCA (Feed Chain Alliance) certificate, which means that we can legally distribute spent grains and excess yeast.
 Dairy farmers ensilage the spent grains or give it directly to the animals.
 Yeast contains a lot of vitamins and can therefore be used as pig feed.